Leslie Grace Used To Question Her Beauty. This Is How In The Heights Made Her Fearless

 Jackalope Land Jacket; Jackalope Bustier; Sara Wong Pants; Jackalope Gloves; and Pskaufman Boots.

 At the age of 10, everything changed for Grace with a family move to Florida.
-All of a sudden, Grace went from her multicultural hometown with best friends of Indian, African-American, and Puerto Rican descent to classes where she was surrounded by blonde-haired, blue-eyed Floridians.
+All of a sudden, Grace went from her multicultural hometown with best friends of Indian, African American, and Puerto Rican descent to classes where she was surrounded by blonde-haired, blue-eyed Floridians.
 To make matters worse, Grace was severely lacking in pop culture role models.
 For far too long, Hollywood wouldn’t recognize the beauty of Afro-Latinas, a painful truth echoed by actor Gina Torres, who also identifies as Afro-Latina.

 In an effort to fit in, Leslie Grace Martinez — who goes professionally by her first and middle name, explaining, “I’m always looking to give myself or others a little bit of grace every day” — asked her mother, Elba Martinez, to permanently straighten her natural curls.
 This was a particularly easy request, as her mother is a longtime salon owner.
 “She was like, ‘Okay we can straighten it real quick.
 This humidity here in Florida?
 We’re taking it down,’ ” Grace recalls.

 To this day, Grace continues to parse her relationship with her hair, which is inextricably part of her experience as an Afro-Latina.
 She explains she didn’t always identify as such, simply because she lacked the words to explain her heritage.
 “Especially in Dominican culture, there are so many conversations that are not had about where we come from for real,” she says.
 “There’s so much debate about it.
 I had never heard somebody else explain it to me like, ‘These are your roots, and all of these things are beautiful.
-I’m definitely now one of the people in my family who’s like, ‘Hey, let’s talk about where we’re from.”
+I’m definitely now one of the people in my family who’s like, ‘Hey, let’s talk about where we’re from.'”

 Advertisement